AlysonNumberFIVE/Python_BigQuery_Schema_Autogen/README.md

 A lot of the parsing will be handled for basic fields, but the resulting Python schema must be looked over for inconsisencies.

-- Brutally hacked together on a Friday afternoon by AlysonNgonyama
+- Brutally hacked together on a Friday afternoon by AlysonBelle (or AlysonNgonyama, depending on who's asking).